Zoko91/deepLanguage/README.md

-##DeepLanguage
+#DeepLanguage
 <hr/>

 This project is a deep learning implementation using TensorFlow to analyze audio files and recognize the language being spoken in them.
 The model is based on a Convolutional Neural Network (CNN) architecture that has proven to be effective in audio signal processing tasks.

-##Dataset
+#Dataset
 <hr/>
 The data collected to feed the model is from *Common Voice* by Mozilla.
 I used 11 000 audios of 5 seconds for each language is the traning process.
-I used  2 000 audios for testing and validating.
+I used  2 000 audios for testing and validating.$

 ```html
 The Common Voice dataset: This dataset, which was released by Mozilla in 2017, contains over 500 hours of voice data from more than 20,000 contributors, in a variety of languages.
 The dataset can be downloaded from the Common Voice website:
 <a href="https://voice.mozilla.org/en/datasets"/>

 ```

 #Feature extraction